cutwater/FlaskWorkshop/docs/flask-forms.rst

 but in the real world, you’ll be using Flask’s template system to create entire HTML pages.
-This leads to a common Web development problem: across a Web site, how does one reduce the duplication and redundancy of common page areas, such as sitewide navigation?
+This leads to a common Web development problem: across a Web site, how does one reduce the duplication and redundancy of common page areas, such as site-wide navigation?

 Imagine if we had a more typical site, including a navigation bar, a few style sheets, perhaps some JavaScript – we’d end up putting all